 We know that it can take time to build the best case to fight for your compensation, but we also realize that time is of the essence, so our team works as efficiently as possible to resolve your workers’ compensation claim.

-We also guarantee that throughout the process we will keep you in the loop with updates and will always be available to answer any questions you might have.
+We also guarantee that we will keep you in the loop with updates and will always be available to answer any questions you might have throughout the process.

 Call the Law Offices of Anidjar & Levine Today

-If you have been injured on the job in Duval County, FL, you need to act quickly because, in addition to the law’s mandate that you report any injuries to your employer within 30 days, you have only two years to file your claim.
-Reach out to the Law Offices of Anidjar & Levine at today 1-800-747-3733 to schedule your appointment.
+If you suffered injuries on the job in Duval County, FL, you need to act quickly because, in addition to the law’s mandate that you report any injuries to your employer within 30 days, you have only two years to file your claim.
+Reach out to the Law Offices of Anidjar & Levine today to schedule your appointment.
+Dial (904) 600-4000.